 New figures reported by the U.S. Department of Education are blowing what we already know out of the water.
-Kids graduating from elite and Ivy League schools make a lot of money coming fresh out of college, but new data reveals they are making much more than most even think.

 The Department of Education drew data directly from student loan and tax data and compiled its numbers into charts, according to Slate.
 The numbers show what grads at the 10th, 25th, 50th, 75th and 90th percentiles are earning 10 years after they first enter their university colleges.